 About Rural America

-In the next 20 years it is estimated that 400 million acres of the America’s rural land will change hands.
+In the next 20 years it is estimated that 400 million acres of America’s rural land will change hands.
 This raises the question, “Who will control that land?”
 But with much of the nation’s press clustered in New York and the Beltway, such questions and the stories of the people living in the “hinterlands” are too often given short shrift by both commercial and independent media.

 Rural America In These Times corrects that deficit by providing a forum for the people and organizations in rural America that are on the frontlines of some of the most significant — yet most underreported — movements of our time.
 These include the ongoing struggle for an agricultural economy that is centered on people and dedicated to environmental sustainability; innovative experiments to create resilient communities; the development of inclusive economically viable economies; the creation of land-based livelihoods, and the rural coalitions that have formed in the myriad local battles against fracking, frack-sand mining and pipelines.